crystal-lang/rfcs/text/0002-execution-contexts.md

 ## Issues

-### The round robin dispatcher doesn’t consider busy threads.
+### The round robin dispatcher doesn’t consider busy threads

 Crystal pushes new fibers to whatever thread, meaning that we may push fibers to busy threads with a large queue, while there may be available threads, or with smaller / faster queues.